akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 When using the built-in @apidoc[JsonSerializable] and @apidoc[CborSerializable] marker traits, message types are automatically added for reflective access by Akka.

+Messages with only primitives, standard library or Akka provided types should work but more complex message structures must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.

+@scala[However, nested types cannot automatically be found and sealed supertypes for ADTs must be marked with the marker traits or will cause runtime errors.
+Scala standard library Enums are not possible to serialize in native images.]

+Single parameter constructor messages that in a regular JDK can work after adding a `@JsonCreator` will instead need a `@JsonProperty("parameterName")` annotation on the constructor parameter to work in native-images.

-If marker self-defined traits are being used instead, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup and constructor), need to be added to the reflection metadata.
+If self-defined marker traits are being used, then the marker trait defined in `serialization-bindings`, as well as each concrete message type (lookup and constructor) and the field types, need to be added to the reflection metadata.

 Applications that define and configure @apidoc[JacksonMigration] to evolve data formats need to list each concrete migration implementation (lookup and constructor) in reflection metadata.